PCfVW/V4_12_MyProject_1/README.md

 All Plugin files, including sources, are provided.
 Nothing has been removed from the Unreal Project.
 Open the Blueprint level to find an example and all the nodes provided by the Plugin.

-Do anything you want with it and, if you have time, keep me posted.
+Do anything you want with it and, if you have time, please keep me posted. :smiley:

 If you can read french, steps by steps description of this project can be found [here](https://github.com/PCfVW/V4_12_MyProject_1/blob/master/%C3%89tapes%20du%20Projet%20Cr%C3%A9ation%20d'un%20Plugin%20pour%20l'Unreal%20Engine%204.12.5%20(4).pdf).